-COFA 1006 Studio Art 2B S1 or S2 L3 C10
+COFA 1006 Studio Art 2B S2 HPW3 C10

 This subject will continue the investigation of basic concepts in painting.
 Students will be encouraged to appreciate pictorial values and to apply structure, space and the elements of design in their work.
 Students will further develop technical skills and extend their knowledge of painting media and approaches.